asifurrahaman754/errorsnap-dashboard/README.md

    - Follow the steps in the [SDK Integration Guide](https://github.com/asifurrahaman754/error-snap/blob/main/sdk/README.md) to set up the SDK.

 ### 4. **Extra - Slack Integration (Recommended)**
-   - To get real-time notifications about errors, we recommend setting up **Slack Integration**.
+   - We recommend setting up **Slack Integration** to get real-time notifications about errors.
 This will allow your team to receive instant notifications whenever an error occurs in your project

+## Future improvements
+- export errors as CSV file
+- Show the image of the page where the error occurred
+- Show the error function/code pointer